-Perfect is the Hotel Benaco which is well run with friendly efficient staff and a helpful owner who ensures everything is spotlessly clean and will help with any advice you may need.
+Perfect is the Vittoria Boutique Hotel which is well run with friendly efficient staff and a helpful owner who ensures everything is spotlessly clean and will help with any advice you may need.
 The hotel is right in the heart of town and rates are excellent.

-Enjoy the promenade which is one of the best of any Garda town.
+Enjoy the promenade, which is one of the best in any Garda town.
 The restaurants and bars along here are a hive of activity, day and night, during the summer.
-This is the place to people watch while enjoying an extraordinarily beautiful setting.
+This is the place to people-watch while enjoying an extraordinarily beautiful setting.

-The bay and the lush hills, remind my hubby of a miniature Rio, especially after he has had a few drinks.
+The bay and the lush hills remind my husband of a miniature Rio, especially after he has had a few drinks.

-If you appreciate the historical then visit the Santa Maria Maggiore Church in the old town.
+If you appreciate history, visit the Santa Maria Maggiore Church in the old town.

-If you fancy a game of golf then the championship golf course above the town offers a challenging course and some breath-taking views over Lake Garda.
+If you fancy a game of golf, the championship golf course above the town offers a challenging course and some breath-taking views over Lake Garda.

 Anytime from May to September is great, although July and August can get a bit crowded.
 For more on Lake Garda’s weather and the best months to visit, click here.